joa-quim/GMTjl_doc/comp_other_pkgs.md

 ### Yes

-  - GMT.jl has 30 years of experience fine tunning details for producing highest quality maps (*BTW* `GMT` stands for `Generic Mapping Tools`) with lots of mapping projections and a deep knowledge that the Earth is **round**.
+  - GMT.jl builds on 30 years of experience in fine-tunning details for producing highest quality maps (*BTW* `GMT` stands for `Generic Mapping Tools`) with lots of mapping projections and a deep knowledge that the Earth is **round**.
   - The figure dimensions in GMT are stated in physical units of cm (or inch), not pixels.
 The internal PS machinery uses integer numbers at an effective DPI of 1200.
 This allows to keep PostScript files reasonably small